0xlukem/tanssi-docs/builders/toolkit/integrations/wallets/rainbowkit.md

 ![Built in Disconnect button](/images/builders/toolkit/integrations/wallets/rainbowkit/rainbowkit-2.webp)

-### Disconnect from MetaMask Mobile {: #disconnect-from-metamask-mobile }
+### Disconnect from MetaMask  {: #disconnect-from-metamask }

-Some users prefer to disconnect from their mobile wallet rather than use a button within a dApp.
+Some users prefer to disconnect from their wallet rather than use a button within a dApp.
 To use this method:

 1. Select the MetaMask extension in your browser to open the modal
 2. Select the three dots in the upper right corner of the MetaMask modal